-VSTL Certification PCA Document Review TDP Configuration & QA Practices The vendor shall describe the procedures and conventions used to Accept classify configuration items into categories and subcategories, uniquely number or otherwise identify configuration items and name configuration items.
-9.3.2 Versioning Conventions 0.0.2 When a system component is part of a higher level system element such Accept as a subsystem, the vendor shall describe the conventions used to: лосорі a.
+PCA Document Review TDP Configuration & QA Practices classify configuration items into categories and subcategories, uniquely number or otherwise identify configuration items and name configuration items.
+9.3.2 Versioning Conventions When a system component is part of a higher level system element such Accept as a subsystem, the vendor shall describe the conventions used to: a.
 Identify the specific versions of individual configuration items and sets of items that are incorporated in higher level system elements such as subsystems b.
 Uniquely number or otherwise identify versions c.
-Name versions 9.4 Baseline, Promotion and Demotion Procedures The vendor shall establish formal procedures and conventions for Accept establishing and providing a complete description of the procedures and related conventions used to: a.
+Name versions 9.4 Baseline, Promotion and Demotion Procedures 9.4 The vendor shall establish formal procedures and conventions for Accept establishing and providing a complete description of the procedures and Accept related conventions used to: a.
 Establish a particular instance of a component as the starting baseline b.
 Promote subsequent instances of a component to baseline status as development progresses through to completion of the initial completed version released to the accredited test lab for testing c.
-Promote subsequent instances of a component to baseline status as the component is maintained throughout its life cycle until system 0.5 8.5 Configuration Control Procedures A = = = 1 Configuration control is the process of approving and implementing Accept changes to a configuration item to prevent unauthorized additions, changes or deletions.
+Promote subsequent instances of a component to baseline status as the component is maintained throughout its life cycle until system 9.5 Configuration Control Procedures Configuration control is the process of approving and implementing Accept changes to a configuration item to prevent unauthorized additions, changes or deletions.
 The vendor shall establish such procedures and related conventions, providing a complete description of those procedures used to: a.
 Develop and maintain internally developed items b.
-Acquire and maintain third-party items c.
+Acquire and maintain internally developed items c.
 Resolve internally identified defects for items regardless of their origin d.
-Resolve externally identified and reported defects (i.e., by customers and accredited test labs) 8.6 Release Process Accont a. & b The release process is the means by which the vendor installs, transfers Accept or migrates the system to the accredited test lab and, eventually, to its customers.
+Resolve externally identified and reported defects (i.e., by customers and accredited test labs) 9.6 Release Process a. & b The release process is the means by which the vendor installs, transfers Accept or migrates the system to the accredited test lab and, eventually, to its customers.
 The vendor shall establish such procedures and related conventions, providing a complete description of those used to: a.
 Perform a first release of the system to an accredited test lab b.
 Perform a subsequent maintenance or upgrade release of the system or particular components, to an accredited test lab c.
 Perform the initial delivery and installation of the system to a customer, including confirmation that the installed version of the system matches exactly the certified system version d.
-Perform a subsequent maintenance or upgrade release of the system or a particular component to a customer, including confirmation that the installed version of the system matches exactly the certified system version Req. # VSS Volume 2 Testing Requirement Note & ived.
-VOO VOIGINE 2 TESTING INEQUIREMENT 0.4 Coons Discrepancy # 2.1 Scope 2.1.1 Content & Format The vendor has listed all documents controlling the design, construction, Accept operation and maintenance of the system.
-2.1.1.3 The TDP shall include a detailed table of contents for the required Accept documents, an abstract of each document, and a list of each of the • informational sections and appendices presented.
-A cross index shall be provided indicating the portions of the documents that responsive to the documentation requirements for any item presented. accumentation requirements for any item presented.
+Perform a subsequent maintenance or upgrade release of the system or a particular component to a customer, including confirmation that the installed version of the system matches exactly the certified system version Req. # VSS Volume 2 Testing Requirement Note & Discrepancy # 2.1 Scope 2.1.1 Content & Format Aggant The vendor has listed all documents controlling the design, construction, Accept 2112 operation and maintenance of the system.
+Accomt 2.1.1.3 The TDP shall include a detailed table of contents for the required Accept documents, an abstract of each document, and a list of each of the informational sections and appendices presented.
+A cross index shall be provided indicating the portions of the documents that responsive to the documentation requirements for any item presented. decamentation requirements for any item presented.
+I